thejainsahab/Pagerank/README.md

 pages using the sprank.py program.
 You simply tell it how many Page Rank iterations to run.

-You can dump the database again to see that page rank has been updated:
+You can dump the database again to see that page rank has been updated.

 You can run sprank.py as many times as you like and it will simply refine the page rank the more times you run it.
 You can even run sprank.py a few times